yugasun/yugasun/README.md

 **About me:**

-- 👨🏽‍💻 Now I'm working at Futurefab.AI.
+- 👨🏽‍💻 Now I'm working at `Futurefab.AI`.
-- 🤖 I'm also familiar with Machine Learning and Deep Learning.
+- 🤖 I'm also familiar with `LLM`.
-- 🐧 Worked on serverless solution at Tencent!
+- 🐧 Worked on `Serverless` solution at Tencent!
-- 🌱 I'm also familiar with Blockchain Technology.
+- 🌱 I'm also familiar with `Blockchain` Technology.
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: yuga.sun.bj@gmail.com